3D Gritty Shadow Effect in Adobe Illustrator

 Launch Adobe Illustrator and create a new document.
 Now follow the below steps:

-Select the text and press Ctrl + C to copy the text and then press Ctrl + B to paste it in the back.
-Now drag the selected towards left side.
+Select the text and press Ctrl + C, to copy the text, and then press Ctrl + B to paste it in the back.
+Now drag the selected towards the left side.

 Now create one more copy of the text and keep it aside.
 We will use it in the last step.

-Now select the text which we have copied and placed in the left side.
-Change the Fill colorto # ffffff and reduce its Opacity to 0%.
+Now select the text which we have copied and placed on the left side.
+Change the Fill color to # ffffff and reduce its Opacity to 0%.

 We will make a blend in this step.

-NOTE: You can select the lower layer of the blend and make an alteration in its size and position to change the blend effect.
+NOTE: You can select the lower layer of the blend and alter its size and position to change the blend effect.

 In this step, we will apply the Grain Effect to the blend and this will give our text a Gritty Shadow Effect.

 Select the blend and click on Effect in the Menu Bar.
 Place the cursor on Texture and select Grain.